alon-albalak/XOR-COVID/README.md

 ```

 ## Reading Comprehension
 We utilize a modified version of HuggingFace's question answering scripts to train and evaluate our reading comprehension model.
 The modifications allow for the extraction of multiple answer spans per document.
-For reading comprehension, we use an XLM-RoBERTa model which has been pre-trained on the XQuAD dataset.
+For reading comprehension, we use an XLM-RoBERTa model which has been pre-trained on the [XQuAD](https://arxiv.org/pdf/1910.11856.pdf) dataset.
+XQuAD is a multilingual question answer dataset composed of 240 paragraphs and 1190 QA pairs which have been translated from English into 10 languages by professional translators.

 ### Training
 To train the reading comprehension model, use: